philtr/phillipridlen/drafts/moms-secret-sauce-for-success.md

 at least until the next spelling test).
 My mom caught on to my abilities, and wouldn't let me stop at the lists of 5-letter words my teachers gave me.

+To this day, I try to push myself into uncomfortable territory.
+The only way to better yourself is to step outside your comfort zone, and now I have twenty-some years of practice thanks to my mom.

 ### Be a life-long learner